KartikRajOfficials/chat/readme.md

     between `trashBound` and `slowBound`, the chat will be determined as `SLOW`.
 If this value is bigger than `slowBound`, the chat will be determined as `FAST`
-    - sendersBound = 10 by default.
-Reflects minimal amount of users, that should be active within 24 hours.
-If this value is not reached, the chat is determined as `TRASH`
     - membersBound = 200 by default.
 The minimal amount of chat members.
     If this value is not reached, the chat is determined as `TRASH`
     - chatsPerAccount = 70 by default.
 Represents number of chats that should be processed by each account. **Do not make this parameter bigger than 98.**
     In other case your account will probably get FloodWait.
+    - accuracyLimit = 300 by default.
+This parameter specifies the highest amount of messages per hour that will be displayed correctly.
+If chat contains more than `accuracyLimit` messages per hour `accuracyLimit` value will be displayed.
 * Launch `main` function
 * Enjoy!